farhadm1990/Shinny-network-R/README.md

 ## Function parameters:
 `clr`: if you want to centered-log ratio transform data. `rel_abund`: if you want to do cumulative normalisation on the data into their relative abundance. `Treatment_prune`: if you want to break your dataset into the sublevels of the treatment, default is "TRUE". `treatment`: the column in your dataset with which you want to breack your dataset into sub-groups of treatments. `treat_level`: the level of your interest in the treatment column, which you want to split the dataset for. `top_n_taxa`: specifies the number of most diverse taxa based on their standard deviation filtering_threshold: number of the samples each ASV should appear in order to be passed through the filter.
 `cor_threshold`: is for filtering the taxa with the absolute value of correlation below the threshold value (0.55). `sig_threshold`: is the significant alpha for the adjusted p.value. `directed`: is used for making the edge atributes.
 The Default is FALSE.
 `taxa_level`: is for making the network for different taxa, default is Genus. `color_pallet`: is the pallet from which the color of the vertice will be chosen.
 The dfault is `qual`, but it can also be 'div', 'qual', 'seq'. `edge_pos_color`: is the color given to the edges between ASVs with positive correlation.
 Default is cyan. `edge_neg_color`: is the color given to the edges between ASVs with negative correlation.
 Default is red. treatment_prune: if you want to prune your taxa according to a particular treatment.
 The defaule it FALSE.
 Therefore, the treatment argument will be ignored. treatment: if the treatment_prune argument is set to TRUE, treatment will be considered in the downstream analysis. the dfault is ct (control).
-But you can always cahnge it to one of your treatments.
+But you can always cahnge it to one of your treatments. `y_cor`: by default is NULL, which means the association will made between taxa.
+If you, for instance, have a matrix of your metabolite data, e.g. SCFA, you can pass it onto it and the association will be build between taxa-taxa and taxa-metabolite.

 ```R